b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 Examining one's worldview from an outside perspective is a good way to evaluate them— at minimum, it can help you practice how to articulate or defend your beliefs.
 Ideally, it would grant you some empathy for an outsider and their confusion over your dogma.

 Think of this theology from the perspective of an outsider like Korihor.
 "You believe that sins a) exist, b) will cause you to suffer for all eternity after you die, unless c) must be atoned for by someone who isn't born yet.
 Not one of these things can be demonstrably proven.
-You don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors."
+You don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors. 🤷‍♂️ Have you taken time to stop and consider that possibility?"

 Faring by consequence of self-management & prospering according to ones genius seems reasonable.
 Those things are more tangible.
 Life isn't always so simple, but we could forgive an entry-level philosophy student for landing on that conclusion.
 An atonement isn't needed if sin doesn't exist.
 If Korihor's audience were to stop framing things as sins, this purported savior wouldn't be necessary, either.

-"Whatsoever a man did was no crime" at face value sounds like it's in opposition to the earlier verses [outlining laws and punishments](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p9-p11#p9).
+"Whatsoever a man did was no crime" at face value sounds like it's a contrast to the earlier verses [outlining laws and punishments](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p9-p11#p9).
 Looking a bit deeper might mean that on a grander scale, actions that we mortals take in our day-to-day lives will have no impact on the world, galaxy, universe, not tomorrow nor a thousand years from now.
 It sounds like nihilistic fatalism.

 &nbsp;